JohnAustin-MSFT/O365-EDU-Tools/SDSProfileManagementDocs/api/educationsynchronizationprofile_uploadurl.md

 # educationSynchronizationProfile: uploadUrl

 Retrieve a shared access signature (SAS) for uploading source files to Azure blob storage for a specific school data [synchronization profile](../resources/educationsynchronizationprofile.md) in the tenant.
-The SAS token has a validity of 1 hour.
+The SAS token has a validity of one hour.

-> **Note:** To access the blob storage with the SAS token use [Azure storage SDKs](https://github.com/search?q=org%3AAzure+azure-storage) or [AzCopy](https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy).
+> **Note:** To access the blob storage with the SAS token, use the [Azure storage SDKs](https://github.com/search?q=org%3AAzure+azure-storage) or [AzCopy](https://docs.microsoft.com/en-us/azure/storage/storage-use-azcopy).

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).